 The Town maintains a single-employer defined benefit pension plan which covers all eligible Town employees, including policemen.
-Volunteer firemen are covered by a separate defined benefit plan which was turned over to the new Limon Area Fire Protection District on December 31, 2007.

 Employees' Pension Plan:

 Plan Description.
 The Town of Limon Employees' Pension Plan is a single-employer defined benefit pension plan administered by the Town of Limon.
 The Plan provides retirement, disability, and death benefits to plan members and beneficiaries.
 The Town Council has the authority to establish and amend benefit provisions.
 The Plan does not issue a publicly available financial report.